abenaacs/Fraud_Detection_Cases_for_E-commerce/README.md

 # Fraud Detection Project

 This repository contains the code and documentation for improving fraud detection in e-commerce and banking transactions.
-The project focuses on preprocessing transaction data, engineering features, building machine learning models, explaining predictions using SHAP and LIME, and deploying the solution for real-time fraud detection.
+The project focuses on preprocessing transaction data, engineering features, building machine learning models, explaining predictions using SHAP and LIME, deploying the solution as a Flask API for real-time fraud detection, and visualizing insights through an interactive Dash dashboard.

 ---